junxit/us-congress-bills-116/bill.md

 ## § 4.
 Quarterly report on transit-oriented development eligibility

+Not later than 6 months after the date of the enactment of this Act, and every 90 days

+## § 4.
+Semi-annual report on transit-oriented development eligibility

-Not later than 6 months after the date of the enactment of this Act, and every 90 days thereafter, the Secretary of Transportation shall submit a report to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives that identifies—
+Not later than 6 months after the date of the enactment of this Act, and every 180 days thereafter, the Secretary of Transportation shall submit a report to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives that identifies—

 - **(1)** the number of applications submitted to the Department of Transportation for a direct loan or loan guarantee under section 502(b)(1)(E) of the Railroad Revitalization and Regulatory Reform Act of 1976, as amended by section 3;
 - **(2)** the number of such loans or loan guarantees that were provided to applicants; and